 By contrast, the choice set in this paper's simple temporal framework does not have a similar convexity property.
-Suppose that (p_0, τ) and (q_0, τ) are risky choices with different pre-resolution parts.
+Suppose that (p_0, τ) and (q_0, τ) are risky choices with different pre-resolution parts, ie with different outcome segments prior to τ , the time point when the risk concerning the last outcome segment is resolved.
 Let r_0 be a proper mixture of p_0 and q_0 .
 Then the conceivable choice (r_0, τ) satisfies conclusions (i) and (ii) of the simple temporal framework identified in section 2, but not conclusion (iii).
 Consequently (r_0, τ) fails to be a choice.
 This is the reason why a utility function $u(p_0, \tau)$ defined on the set of all conceivable choices C in the simple temporal framework may have the expectation property, but nevertheless not be essentially unique.
 This will now be illustrated by an extremely simple example.